Can You Weld Galvanized Steel? Best Beginner’s Guide

 - There are no cored wires with cellulosic flux material.

-You can use self-shielded wires with a typical MIG welder, but remember that they need DC- polarity to work properly, not DC+ as solid wires.
+You can use self-shielded wires with a typical MIG welder, but remember that they need DC- polarity to work properly, not DC+.
 They also require serrated rollers because they are soft and can deform easily.

 There are also gas-shielded flux-cored wires that need external shielding gas, like MIG welding.
 One popular wire of this type is the E71T-1.

 These wires are meant for high productivity.
-Most of them are available on large spools and need high amperage welding machines.
+Most of them are available on large spools and need high-amperage machines.

 Their performance on galvanized steel is not as good as self-shielded wires, but better than solid MIG wires.

 Many manufacturers produce ExxT-G wires.
 These wires always have different characteristics.
-Many of them are specifically designed for welding galvanized steel.
-These wires can reduce many defects, especially porosity and spatter.
+Many of them are specifically designed for galvanized steel.
+They can reduce many defects, especially porosity and spatter.

 Can you TIG weld galvanized steel?